What is the Alexander Technique?

 During chair work we work together to explore ways of sitting and standing from the chair.
 We uncover your habitual patterns of use and work on re-educating the system to form new patterns.

 In the first sessions, the lessons explore simple everyday movements such as sitting, standing, walking, etc. Once you learn new ways of doing these simple movements, you can then start to apply them to more complex movements of life.
-The technique can be adapted to individual specific wishes such as how to hold a music instrument in a more efficient and healthy way, how to work in front of a computer with less tension or looking at specific movements that affect your life personally.
+The technique can be adapted to individual specific wishes such as how to hold a music instrument in a more efficient and healthy way or looking at specific movements that affect your life personally.

 To book a lesson please read the full description of how it works here.

 If you already have had your first lesson with us, you can book your next ones here.